Are you planning a family vacation abroad, but feeling overwhelmed at the thought? You will be pleased to know that you're not alone.

 - Check the weather forecast for your destination and pack accordingly.

 - Make sure everyone has their passport and any other necessary documents.
+We love to store our passports in a multiple passport holder.

 - Finally, research local customs so you know what to expect when you arrive and have the necessary clothing and accessories.